logsem/clutch/README.md

 ## Axioms

-The development relies on axioms for classical reasoning found in Coq's standard library.
-The following list is produced when executing the `Print Assumptions` command in [`theories/examples/lazy_eager_coin.v`](theories/examples/lazy_eager_coin.v):
+The development relies on axioms for classical reasoning and the axiomatization of the reals numbers, both found in Coq's standard library.
+The following list is produced when executing the command "Print Assumptions eager_lazy_equiv." in [`theories/examples/lazy_eager_coin.v`](theories/examples/lazy_eager_coin.v):

 ```
 ClassicalDedekindReals.sig_not_dec : ∀ P : Prop, {¬ ¬ P} + {¬ P}